kyledecker/Automated_Cervical_Cancer_Classification/README.md

 This package is used to classify cervical cancer automatically using features extracted from POCkeT Colposcope images.
 The classification relies on a SVM model that is trained on a representative sample of dysplasia and healthy images.

 ## MODULES
-* *main.py* - wrapper script used to either train and evaluate the SVM model or classify an unkown image
+* *main.py* - wrapper script used to either train and evaluate the SVM model or classify an unknown image
 * OTHER FILES HERE

 ## UNIT TESTING